-I, N.O., an ordained or authorized minister or other authorized individual of (here state to what religious denomination, or magistrate, as the case may be), united in matrimony (here name the parties), the parties licensed above, on the \\\ day of \\\\, \\\, at the house of P.R., in (here name the town, if any, the township and county), according to law.
+I, N.O., an ordained or authorized minister or other authorized individual of (here state to what religious denomination, or magistrate, as the case may be), united in matrimony (here name the parties), the parties licensed above, on the day of , , at the house of P.R., in (here name the town, if any, the township and county), according to law.

 N.O.

 Witness present at the marriage:

-S.T., of (here give residence)."
+S.T., of (here give residence).

-SECTION 11.(c) This section is effective when it becomes law, applies to any marriage license issued on or after February 1, 2020, and expires August 1, 2020, and any marriage license issued on or before that date shall be valid for 120 days.
+SECTION 11.(c) This section becomes effective when it becomes law, applies to any marriage license issued on or after March 10, 2020, and expires XX days after Executive Order 116, a Declaration of a State of Emergency to Coordinate Response and Protective Actions to Prevent the Spread of COVID 19, expires or is rescinded., and any marriage license issued on or before that date shall be valid for 120 days.